Symmetry Matters: Auditing and Symmetrizing 3D Generative Models: Data-Centric Symmetry-Based Induction

-As shown in Figure \ref{fig:generated_shapes}, objects in the ShapeNet dataset exhibit clear reflection symmetry with respect to the plane $x=0$.
-However, as demonstrated in the previous section, current 3D generative models fail to preserve this structural property after training.
-Figure \ref{fig:generated_shapes} illustrates that the generated shapes are often visually inconsistent, with noticeable deformations and missing regions, and lack the symmetry observed in the training data.
+As shown in \figref{fig:generated_shapes}, objects in the ShapeNet dataset exhibit clear reflection symmetry with respect to the plane $x=0$.
+However, as showcased in the previous sections, current 3D generative models fail to preserve this structural property after training or sampling. \figref{fig:generated_shapes} also illustrates that the generated shapes (\emph{top}) are often visually inconsistent, with noticeable deformations and missing regions, and lack the symmetry observed in the training data.

-Building on this assumption, we hypothesize that training a 3D generative model exclusively on half-shapes will enable it to learn a rich and diverse distribution of partial geometries, which, when reflected across the symmetry plane, yield complete shapes that are both visually plausible and geometrically symmetric.
-Figure \ref{fig:pipeline} illustrates the overall pipeline of our proposed methodology.
+Building on this assumption, we hypothesize that training a 3D generative model exclusively on half-objects is sufficient to learn a rich and diverse distribution of partial geometries, which, when reflected across the symmetry plane, yield complete shapes that are both visually plausible and geometrically symmetric. \figref{fig:pipeline} illustrates the overall pipeline of our data-centric symmetry induction approach.

-In the remainder of this section, we detail the experimental setup designed to validate our hypothesis.